DHTMLX/docs-diagram/docs/guides/loading_data.md

 To save the current state of a diagram, use the [](../api/data_collection/serialize_method.md) method.
 Depending on the Diagram mode, it converts the data of the diagram into:

-- for the default, org chart and mindmap Diagram modes - into an array of JSON objects, where each object contains the configuration of a separate shape
+- for the default, org chart and mindmap Diagram modes - into an array of objects, where each object contains the configuration of a separate shape
-- for the PERT Diagram mode - into an object with the `data` array (for shapes: "task", "milestone", "project") and the `links` array (for connections between shapes).
+- for the PERT Diagram mode - into an object with the `data` array of objects (for shapes: "task", "milestone", "project") and the `links` array of objects (for connections between shapes).

 ~~~jsx
 const state = diagram1.data.serialize();